johnhenry/leroute/CONTRIBUTING.md

 ## License

-By contributing to Phrouter, you agree that your contributions will be licensed under the ISC License.
+By contributing to Loute, you agree that your contributions will be licensed under the ISC License.

-Thank you for contributing to Phrouter!
+Thank you for contributing to Loute!